 Kincardine and Mearns Citizens Advice saw caseloads triple during the pandemic

-We were also joined at the Benefit and Budgeting Calculator steering group by David Lawrence, Multichannel Co-ordinator, Kindcardine and Mearns Citizens Advice Bureau.
+We were also joined at the Better Off Calculator steering group by David Lawrence, Multichannel Co-ordinator, Kindcardine and Mearns Citizens Advice Bureau.
 David spoke to us about the difficulties they experienced changing from a face-to-face service to one that is completely online.
-However, the Benefit and Budgeting Calculator greatly helped in this transition as despite the caseload nearly tripling over the past few months, David and his team were able to take as many calls as they could and support a huge number of people access the support they needed.
+However, the Better Off Calculator greatly helped in this transition as despite the caseload nearly tripling over the past few months, David and his team were able to take as many calls as they could and support a huge number of people access the support they needed.

 The three main areas that repeatedly came up were benefit support, employment questions and debt advice.
 This was not necessarily a surprise with the number of redundancies and furloughs but as the pandemic continued debt advice became increasingly more important.
 This was a theme echoed across a number of our clients in attendance who also reported this trend of an initial increase in benefit support moving into debt advice as the pandemic continued.